-01 // Diagnostic Artifact Entry engagement
+01 // Diagnostic Artifact Diagnostic only

-£10,000 Fixed fee
+from £10,000 Fixed fee

 Expose the real structure behind recurring failure.